-But here’s the fun part.
-Get a bit creative in how you record your moments.
-Here are five ideas to get you started.
+Get a bit creative in how you plant your gratitude moments – make sure it’s a practice that works well for you.
+Here are a few ideas to get you started:

 - Take a photo and give it a caption that expresses the sentiment.
-Store it on your phone or get it printed in a photo book.
+Collect the photos in a phone or printed album.

 - Use a journal to record in words or drawings your gratitude moments.

 - Create a calendar on your phone, or use a printed calendar, to record your gratitude moments.